bogdanraonic3/OOD_Detection_ScientificML/README.md

 ## 🔹 Inference

-To obtain estimated likelihoods (or diffusion-based certificates), you need a config file.
+To obtain estimated likelihoods (or other diffusion-based certificates), you need a config file.
 Example:

     {
         "config_regression": "/path_to_regression_model/",